Carath/TeXdrawer/README.md

   - service goal weighted by dataset balance
   - custom goal (to be defined)
 - Build the best service possible for the desired task.
+- Extend to words or formulas.
+Support small rotations of symbols.

 ## Benchmarks